vincentbernat/network-lab/lab-vxlan/README.md

 to use one virtual switch for each VNI.
-If the `auto` directive was possible, it is likely we could use a unique virtual switch: the RD is not important, the static `vrf-target` has to be set to something, but would be overrident by the `auto` directive, `extended-vni-list` could be set to `all`.
+If the `auto` directive was possible, it is likely we could use a unique virtual switch: the RD is not important, the static `vrf-target` has to be set to something, but would be overrident by the `auto` directive, the `vrf-import` has to be more permissive (it could just be removed if we want to accept everything), `extended-vni-list` could be set to `all`.
 The `bridge-domains` still has to be declared, but that's how bridging works on the MX.
 The incompatibility is that Cumulus uses AS:VNI for the RT while JunOS uses AS:VNI' where VNI' is VNI&0x10000000.

 Here is the output from the Juniper side: